 At the heart of my working style - grounded in a commitment to the care of my clients and my openness as a therapist - is a lively inquisitiveness around how my clients use language, metaphor and imagery.
 As a result I like to work with myth, stories, and the chance revelations and provocations generated through the use of archetypal card decks.
 I also use a wide range of imagery and visuals (including boxes of cut-up images for creative collage work and resources created by the Amsterdam School for Imagery).
 Personal journalling and creative writing also feature prominently alongside the therapeutic use of poetry (known as Bibliotherapy).
-My consulting room - a detached garden office - ensures complete confidentiality whether for face-to-face work or for online therapy.
+My consulting room - a detached garden office - ensures complete confidentiality.

 My undergraduate area of study was theology and religious studies and my PhD research examined the relationship between Christian fundamentalism and late-20th century fiction and drama.
 I recommend you click on the website link (and my blogs in particular) to get a deeper view of my practice, my experience of life, and my vision for therapy.

 Training, qualifications & experience